 As you may know, we have been working hard to continue to remove barriers that prevent students from registering with the ODA and using their accommodations.
 To that end, I have wonderful news!

 We have a new database called Accessible Information Management (or AIM).
 AIM is an online system where students can log in and access ODA services using their UNT log in credentials.

-- You can now request your Fall 2019 Letters of Accommodation ONLINE and ODA will mail your LOAs to your instructors!!!
+- You can now request your Letters of Accommodation ONLINE and ODA will mail your LOAs to your instructors!!!
 Go to AIM Student Portal to log into AIM.
 Step-by-step instructions can be found at How to request my Letters of Accommodation (pdf).
-Letters will be emailed to instructors on the first day of classes.

 - In addition, you can also log into AIM to SCHEDULE EXAMS in the ODA Test Center.
 That is correct – NO MORE ATRFs!
 You can also view the status of your ODA Test Requests any time of day or night as well as modify or cancel your test appointment.
 Step-by-step instructions can be found at How to schedule exams in ODA Test Center (pdf).

 There are many other wonderful things that AIM can do, but the ODA has determined that these two functions are most crucial for ODA students at the beginning of a semester.
 As additional services are activated in AIM, we will send out further information and schedule opportunities for training.

 Please let your ODA Coordinator if you find you need assistance learning how to navigate AIM.

 More information can be found on the ODA's webpage dedicated to sharing information with faculty and staff. (https://disability.unt.edu/parents-faculty-staff/information-faculty-and-staff)

 How will the AIM Faculty Login help faculty?